baotonglu/dash/README.md

 ```
 Our benchmark program binds the threads to the physical cores.
 For easier usage, you could modify the script `run.sh` we provide to test the hash tables by changing the parameters.

+## Example program

+To know how to integrate the Dash into your application, you could check the `example.cpp` in the `src` directory.
+Also check the `CMakeLists.txt` to know how to link the dependencies (customized PMDK and epoch manager) for correct build.
+The executable is `exampe` under `build` directory.

 ## Miscellaneous